 180g smooth peanut butter (you can use crunchy if you prefer)

 1 tsp vanilla essence

-7. Flatten each ball with a fork, making a crisscross pattern before baking in the oven, on the middle shelf, for 10 minutes.
-You want your cookies to have browned ever so slightly around the edges but still be quite light in colour (this keeps them soft and chewy).
+5. Flatten each ball with a fork, making a crisscross pattern before sprinkling over a small amount of sea salt over the cookies.
+Bake in the oven, on the middle shelf, for 10-12 mins.
+You want your cookies to brown ever so slightly around the edges but still be quite light in colour (this keeps them soft and chewy).
 If you prefer a crunchier biscuit, bake them a few minutes longer.

 6. Leave to cool on the baking trays for a few minutes before carefully transferring onto a cooling rack.
 Cool completely before serving.
 Keep in an airtight container for up to 5 days.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.